lsw5077/ShinyForEcologistsPart1/README.md

-# ShinyForEcologistsPart1
+# Break this app: an ecologist's intro to Shiny

-The first installment in a series of tutorials on the R Shiny framework
+Hello and welcome to the first installment in a series of tutorials on the R Shiny framework.